 Agribel Holdings Limited ("Agribel") acts as an investment holding company.
 The interest in Senwes Limited ("Senwes") is the only investment held by Agribel except for the investment in Agribel Capital (Pty) Ltd in which Agribel holds treasury shares for possible future transactions.
 Corporate governance, operational review, integrated and sustainability reports are not disclosed in the Agribel financial report.
 These reports are disclosed in detail by Senwes.
-Refer to the Senwes website, www.senwes.co.za, for these reports.
+Refer to the Senwes website, www.senwes.com, for these reports.

-8. Contingent liabilities
+8. Contingent liabilities and guarantees

-Senwes guarantees an amount of R100 million (2021: R100 million) relating to the facility of Hinterland Holdings (Pty) Ltd.
+Senwes guarantees an amount of Rnil (2022: R100 million) relating to the facility of Hinterland Holdings (Pty) Ltd. The Hinterland Holdings (Pty) Ltd facility was included in Senwes Ltd's facility, with effect from 3 May 2022 and the guarantee was cancelled.

-As at 30 April 2022, guarantees of R44 million (2021: R40 million) were held at ABSA Bank in favour of John Deere, Eskom Holdings, SARS and Transnet.
+As at 30 April 2023, guarantees of R41 million (2022: R44 million) were held at Absa Bank in favour of John Deere, Eskom Holdings, SARS and Transnet.

-A letter of comfort to the value of R80 million was issued to Gavilon South Africa (Pty) Ltd and shall endure until 30 April 2023.
+A letter of comfort to the value of R80 million (2022: R80 million) was issued to Gavilon South Africa (Pty) Ltd and expired on 30 April 2023.
+A new letter of comfort was not issued.

-A letter of comfort to the value of R10 million was issued to Total South Africa (Pty) Ltd and shall endure until 31 October 2022.
+A letter of comfort to the value of R10 million (2022: R10 million) was issued to Total South Africa (Pty) Ltd and expired on 31 October 2022.
+A new letter of comfort was not issued.